E-1 Visa & E-2 Visa

 The businessperson must either be engaging in substantial trade with the United States on an individual level or work for an organization that does substantial trade with the United States.

-The E-1 treaty trader’s business must conduct over 50% of its international trade with the United States and, as mentioned above, the trade must be substantial.
+The E-1 visa treaty trader’s business must conduct over 50% of its international trade with the United States and, as mentioned above, the trade must be substantial.
 Substantial trade is defined as:

 - A continuous flow of international trade between the United States and the treaty country;